r-Techsupport/hyde/docs/github.md

 The Webhook Secret value is left empty.

+You'll need to subscribe to the Push event.

 ### Notes
 - If you want to use this in an organization or on a repo you do not own you must tick "Any Account" under "Where can this GitHub App be installed?"